Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Introduction

 \subsection{Overview of Contributions}

-\begin{itemize} \item In \Cref{T:UC2}, we provide an ``unlocalized'' upper bound on the structural error under the $UC(2)$ assumption, under some mild regularity.
-Surprisingly, it aligns with the classical (unlocalized) bound on the MSE of the least squares (cf. \cite{van2000empirical}).
+\begin{itemize} \item In \Cref{T:UC2}, we provide an ``unlocalized'' upper bound on the structural error under the $UC(2)$ assumption and mild regularity conditions.
+Roughly speaking, we show that

+where $T_1^{\Omega}$ has the same definition as $T_1$, only the expectation is taken on a regular event $\Omega$, of large probability.
+See the statement of Theorem \Cref{T:UC2} for a more precise definition.
+Surprisingly, under nontrivial smoothness ($p=1$), it aligns with the classical unlocalized bound on the MSE of the least-squares estimator (cf. \cite{chatterjee2014new}).
+This bound should be viewed as the crudest bound on $T_1^{\Omega}$, and therefore we refer to it as the ``basic inequality'' (cf. \cite{van2000empirical}).

-\item In \Cref{T:UC2Loc}, we provide sharp rates on the structural error under the $UC(2)$ assumption, in linear models when the norm is in isotropic position (or in John's position), under i.i.d. symmetric s.g. covariates.
-Our proof relies heavily on the CPP mentioned above, and the results of \cite{klartag2008volume} on $UC(2)$ convex bodies in John's position, and the recent affirmative answer for Bourgain's slicing conjecture \cite{klartag2025affirmative,bizeul2025slicing}, and the $M^*$-estimates of isotropic convex bodies appearing in \cite{milman2015mean}.
+\item In \Cref{T:UC2Loc}, we provide sharp rates for the structural error under the $UC(2)$ assumption in linear models when the norm is in isotropic or John's position and the covariates have i.i.d. symmetric sub-Gaussian entries.
+Roughly speaking, we show that

-\item In \Cref{T:UC2Var}, we show that under cotype $2$, one can obtain a ``reverse" version of the classical Efron-Stein inequality (cf. \cite{boucheron2013concentration}) on the expected conditional variance of the MNI, via Pisier's $K$-convexity estimate.
+This bound should be viewed as the most optimistic bound on $T_1$, and therefore it requires quite strong assumptions.
+Furthermore, in \Cref{C:ExmapleOne}, we show that, for the $\ell_p$-MNI defined in \Cref{Ex:P} with an $O(1)$-sparse ground truth, this bound is tight up to logarithmic factors, i.e.,

+recovering the estimate in \cite{donhauser2022fast}.
+In \Cref{sec:Discussion}, we discuss the challenges of extending this theorem to weaker notions of curvature; in our context, this means a norm of cotype $2$ (see \Cref{Def:Cotype}) in an appropriate position.

+\item In \Cref{T:VarLinOpt}, we provide a sharp bound on the noise-error term $T_2$ of the $\ell_p$-MNI; its proof is the most technical argument in this work.
+Roughly speaking, we prove that for $1 < C_1 \leq C_2$ that

-\item In \Cref{T:VarLinOpt} and \Cref{C:ExmapleOne}, we provide sharp bounds for $\ell_p$-MNI, as defined in \Cref{Ex:P} above, under isotropic Gaussian covariates for $p \geq 1 + \Omega(\log(d)^{-1})$, matching the result of \cite{donhauser2022fast}.
-However, our proof also holds for i.i.d. symmetric isotropic sub-Gaussian entries.
-Also, we discuss the connection of our results to the work of \cite{Paorlp}.
+under isotropic Gaussian covariates for $p \geq 1 + \Omega(\log(d)^{-1})$, matching the result of \cite{donhauser2022fast}. \textbf{However,} our proof also holds for covariates with i.i.d. symmetric isotropic sub-Gaussian entries.
+In \Cref{sec:Discussion}, we discuss the connection of our results to the work of \cite{Paorlp} and the challenges of extending this result to a $UC(2)$ norm in an appropriate position. \item In \Cref{T:UC2Var}, we show that, when the norm has cotype $2$, one can obtain a ``reverse'' Efron--Stein inequality (cf. \cite{boucheron2013concentration}) for the expected conditional variance of the MNI, namely, the $T_2$ error term.

 \end{itemize}